dfinity/candid/IDL.md

 Vanilla protocol buffers are not sufficient or well-suited for describing canisters on the Internet Computer:

 * They are primarily a *data description language*, not an IDL.
-There is syntax for defining "services", but it assumes RPCs not messaging and requires a developing a plugin (replacing the gRPC a.k.a.
+There is syntax for defining "services", but it assumes RPCs not messaging and requires developing a plugin (replacing the gRPC a.k.a.
 Stubby one) to provide a semantics.

 * They deserialise data into abstract protobuf objects, not actual language data structures.
 The "message" (a.k.a. objects/records/structs) format is designed to be represented as its own abstract in-memory type.